scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

                 cp data/* .

 The rules will be evaluated next time Prometheus will perform compaction.
-You can force it by restart the server using ``docker restart aprom``
+You can force it by restarting the server using ``docker restart aprom``

 Follow the logs ``docker logs aprom`` to see that the process works as expected.
 If there are no errors, you should now be able to see the latency graphs over your entire retention time.